HelOWeen/evesqltomdb/Readme.md

 #### Change

-- Added a resizable form as a MsgBox replacement to account with lengthy error messages that might occur.
+- Added a resizable form as a MsgBox replacement to account for lengthy error messages that might occur.

 #### Misc.